quali-chat/quali-chat-android/docs/color_migration_guide.md

 Some colors and color attribute has been removed, here is the list and what has to be used now.

-It can help Element Android forks maintainers to migrate their code.
+It can help quali.chat Android forks maintainers to migrate their code.

 - riotx_text_primary -> ?vctr_content_primary
 - riotx_text_secondary -> ?vctr_content_secondary